lonkaars/puzzelbox/client/readme.md

 useful debugging tool when developing puzzle modules, as it allows you to send arbitrary data over the puzzle bus.

+## WIP TODO

+- cleanup
+  - separate ../shared/pb/moddrv.c into a puzzle module specific and 'common' bit
+  - use the common bit in i2c.cpp instead
+  - cast to structs in ../shared/pb/moddrv.c
+- functionality
+  - print pretty tree of connected puzzle modules
+  - add enum to string functions in CLIENT ONLY

 ## Features

 - List detected puzzle modules